With express lanes set to close, your commute on the Kennedy Expressway is about to get more complicated

 The westbound Randolph Street ramp will also close during that time.

-Additional closures will also take place, weather permitting, next week.
+Additional closures will also take place, weather permitting.
 Temporary closures will be picked up by 5 a.m. the following day in most instances, according to officials.

 Local